scrapjs/jsxify/qa.md

 	* create any-framework component within a single JSX ? what type of result should it be?
 			* we anyways include framework-specific packages eg, etch, react.
+			+ result depends on jsxify constructor.
 		? should it convert any framework to any other framework widget?
+			+ that is possible, but conversion is DOM-centered.
 		? should it create DOM for no-framework hyperscript?
+			+ should provide any hyperscript function in constructor
 	* normalize events, data, key APIs